neurallambda/neurallambda/README.md

     * neurallambda_to_mem currently has nl passed, along with it's weights, separately
       * and: read_col
       * and: stack pretty_print fns
+    * Move symbolics stuff out of Neurallambda into a "Symbol" class?
   * Collect assumptions made throughout and test:
     * hypercomplex
     * converting from mat form of hypercomplex back to vec form